-- 119. Overseas activities can be undertaken through a number of different structures including branches, joint ventures with other charities, projects managed by local agents or partners through to the grant funding of autonomous local organisations.
-The auditor of a charity is responsible for forming an opinion on the financial statements reflecting all of the charity's operations, wherever they are situated and however they are constituted. - 120.
-The auditor may perform the following procedures when performing a risk assessment on a charity with overseas operations: - Obtain an understanding of how trustees control overseas operations.
-Management procedures may involve the vetting of applications, reviewing project reports received, setting thresholds for site visits to projects involving significant grant funding, confirmation of grant receipts, reviewing accounts and the local certification of expenditure. - Obtain evidence from field officers' reports as to work undertaken. - Comparison of accounting returns of expenditure with field reports and plans for consistency and reasonableness. - Analytical review of accounting returns received from overseas branches or local agents. - Review of any inspection or internal control visit reports undertaken by any internal audit function. - Review of audit work undertaken by local auditors, and review of any audit reports carried out on behalf of international donors (e.g., government departments). - Review of evidence from the audit work of another auditor. - 121.
-Common audit risks identified in overseas operations associated with charities include: - Completeness and disclosure of material assets held or material funds applied by overseas branches or subsidiaries: the auditor may seek observational evidence by way of site visits.
+- Obtain evidence from field officers' reports as to work undertaken. - Comparison of accounting returns of expenditure with field reports and plans for consistency and reasonableness. - Analytical review of accounting returns received from overseas components. - Review of any inspection or internal control visit reports undertaken by any internal audit function. - Review of audit work undertaken by local auditors, and review of any audit reports carried out on behalf of international donors (e.g., government departments). - Review of evidence from the audit work of another auditor. - 120.
+Common risks of material misstatement identified in overseas operations associated with charities include: - Completeness and disclosure of material assets held or material funds applied by overseas branches or subsidiaries: the auditor may seek observational evidence by way of site visits.
 Such visits may provide valuable evidence of the existence of tangible fixed assets and of project work being undertaken by the charity.
-The auditor needs to be aware of the logistical arrangements which may be needed where site visits to remote areas are considered. - Appropriateness of the charity's oversight mechanisms over the use of funds by autonomous overseas organisations: where a charity makes a significant grant to an overseas organisation that is autonomous from the charity, the auditor seeks evidence to support receipt of funding by that organisation, and assess whether the charity has exercised reasonable diligence in ensuring application of the funds for the purposes of the charity's objects. - Timing of recognition of expenditure within a complex overseas charity structure: where the overseas operations are part of the charity, the transfer of funds by itself does not give rise to expenditure as such funds remain under the control of the charity.
-However, the auditor must obtain an understanding of the structure of the charity to determine at what point expenditure is incurred, and obtain audit evidence to support material expenditure in the field. - 122.
+The auditor needs to be aware of the logistical arrangements which may be needed where site visits to remote areas are considered. - Appropriateness of the charity's oversight mechanisms over the use of funds by autonomous overseas organisations: where a charity makes a significant grant to an overseas organisation that is autonomous from the charity, the auditor seeks evidence to support receipt of funding by that organisation, and assesses whether the charity has exercised reasonable diligence in ensuring application of the funds for the purposes of the charity's objects. - Timing of recognition of expenditure within a complex overseas charity structure: where the overseas operations are part of the charity, the transfer of funds by itself does not give rise to expenditure as such funds remain under the control of the charity.
+However, the auditor obtains an understanding of the structure of the charity to determine at what point expenditure is incurred, and obtains audit evidence to support material expenditure in the field. - 121.
 In some cases it may be more cost effective to engage component auditors to undertake audit work on overseas operations.
-In such situations the requirements of ISA (UK) 600 (Revised June 2016) on group financial statements will apply.49
+In such situations the requirements of ISA (UK) 600 on group financial statements apply.